AlexeySmelik/InvestmentChecker/README.md

 # InvestmentChecker
-Telegram bot just for check prices of stocks
+Telegram bot just for check prices of stocks.
+You need to install MySQL and other requirements.txt.